yxjdarren/SL/README.md

-# SL
+# Socialized Learning: Making Each Other Better Through Multi-Agent Collaboration
-The paper has been accepted to ICML.
+The code repository for "Socialized Learning: Making Each Other Better Through Multi-Agent Collaboration" (the paper has been accepted by ICML) in PyTorch.